jonhadfield/easeprobe/docs/Manual.md

 You can query the SLA Live Report

-  The EaseProbe would listen on the `0.0.0.0:8181` port by default.
+  The GuardianProbe would listen on the `0.0.0.0:8181` port by default.
 And you can access the Live SLA report by the following URL:

   - HTML: `http://localhost:8181/`
   - JSON: `http://localhost:8181/api/v1/sla`